AmundsenZach/gravitic-zephyr/docs/README.md

 * **Line-of-Sight Guidance Techniques for Manned Orbital Rendezvous** by Buzz Aldrin: The fundamental principles of this PhD thesis still underpin modern orbital mechanics

 ## Roadmap
-Development of this `main` branch has slowed or ceased.
-Further developmental resources will be directed towards branch `test/rewrite`, with issues noted in the tracker being addressed there.
-When it reaches feature parity, it will replace `main`.
+Development of this `archive` branch has slowed or ceased.
+Further developmental resources will be directed towards branches `main` and `development`, with issues noted in the tracker being addressed there.
+When it reaches feature parity, it will replace `archive` as the Pages and AWS references with the release of Version 2.

+Development of the `archive` branch has slowed or ceased.
+F

 ## License
 This project is licensed under the MIT License.